The Work Number

 The Work Number is an American employment verification database created in 1985 by Talx Corporation.
 Talx, (now Equifax Workforce Solutions) was acquired by Equifax Inc. in February 2007 for US$1.4 billion.

-Through The Work Number employers can purchase data on a prospective employee including confirmation of an individual's employment records and income for verification purposes.
+Through The Work Number, employers can purchase data on a prospective employee, including confirmation of an individual's employment records and income for verification purposes.
 The fee for information provided is given only after the requesting party answers several key questions.

 Organizations that have used the Work Number include Fannie Mae, Hilton Hotels, Rent-A-Center, the United States Postal Service, Domino's Pizza, the University of Pennsylvania, and the University of Missouri System.

 The Work Number collects and archives weekly salary information.
-It also collects length of employment, job titles, "location information", and "other kinds of human resources-related information, such as health care provider, whether someone has dental insurance and if they’ve ever filed an unemployment claim."
+It also collects length of employment, job titles, "location information", and "other kinds of human resources-related information, such as health care providers, whether someone has dental insurance and if they’ve ever filed an unemployment claim."

 Equifax sells data to third parties.
-Companies including "mortgage, auto and other financial services credit grantors" may request pay rate information similar to a credit report.
+Companies, including "mortgage, auto and other financial services credit grantors", may request pay rate information similar to a credit report.
 Also, "debt/collection agencies may request employment information" to verify someone's place of employment.